AdaCore/spark2014/lrm/source/introduction.rst

 #.
 It shall be possible to indicate for both visible and hidden state items
    a numeric integrity level.
    *Rationale: to assist security and safety analysis.*

+#.
+When specifying subprogram behaviour other than via proof statements, it shall be necessary
+   to provide a complete specification.
+   *Rationale:* To allow provision of at least the same functionality as SPARK 2005 and to allow modular analysis.
+Most value is given if the list is complete.
+Plus ???*

+#.
+Where distinct names are referenced within a given flow analysis specification, then
+   those names shall refer to distinct entities.
+   *Rationale: to support flow analysis and to aid clarity of the interface definition.*